WHEN FRIENDS COME TO STAY // A Spring Weekend In The Highlands

 We don’t do fancy multiplex cinemas here!
 We do traditional but with all the latest technology.
 Affordable movie tickets, comfy seats and your choice of choc tops, the Empire Cinema has all the latest releases.
 Pop into BD’s Woodfired Pizza & Pasta before or after the movie, just a two minute stroll from the cinema.

 Such a fun thing to do in the warmer months for intrepid, little explorers who love the idea of night time walks and a bit of torch action!
-The Glow Worm Glen Walk at Bundanoon is a one hour round trip from the top at William Street.
+The Glow Worm Glen Walk at Bundanoon is a one hour round trip from the top at William Street. (hey guys - a quick heads up - this walk was damaged by the bushfires but they're rebuilding it - we'll let you know when it's open again!
+In the meantime, you can check out the Erith Coal Mine Track which is a great family friendly walk - but a daytime activity).
 Work up an appetite and pop into bottega b (for yummo pizza and pasta), Bundanoon Chinese or the Bundanoon Hotel – all super easy and super yummy spots for a family dinner.

 Easy like Sunday morning